Saint-Sam/PokeRogue-Autokey/README.md

 # PokeRogue-Autokey
-A quick program to automatically input key inputs for things like Daily run, now with a GUI
+Made to record and execute key inputs for use in Pokerogue.
+Works best for Daily run.

 This is something I made quickly.
 If there are problems, I'll work them out.